 Karen's Past Comes Back to Haunt Her

-Megan Mullally returns to her iconic role as Karen Walker on NBC's "Will & Grace," which will be revived on the network this fall.
+Megan Mullally returns to her iconic role as Karen Walker on "Will & Grace," which returned to NBC last fall to record ratings.

 Mullally currently recurs as Aunt Gayle on Fox's animated hit "Bob's Burgers."
 She appeared on the second season of critical darling "Party Down," recurred on the Emmy-winning "30 Rock" as well as "Web Therapy," "Trophy Wife," "Up All Night" and "Happy Endings."
 Past credits include "Seinfeld," "Frasier" and "Wings."